dxndan001/dxcalc/README.md

-# dxcalc
+# dxcalc (archive)
-using the digitalocean's code

-run guide:

-windows: open in PowerShell
-linux: terminal, python3 calculatordxn.py
+This branch is for the archives of the previous dxcalc version.
+Version on the archive:
+1. 1.0 original